Having investment rules is critical as it is what keeps you from following the flock and making questionable investing decisions.

 Buy and hold is a common saying but it doesn’t mean you blindly hold forever.
 Companies will evolve and adjust and only the best management keeps the older companies relevant.
 Think of IBM in this case.

 The biggest warning sign in portfolio management is when you hear yourself saying the word “hope”.
 When that happens, you need to SERIOUSLY look into why you are holding the company and what the alternatives are.

 A more process oriented approach is to do a quarterly review of your holdings and make sure your reasons for each one of them still hold.

 Homework: Make sure you write down why you invest in each of the holdings you have so you can validate any changes.

 Portfolio Rule 8 – Don’t Ignore The US Market

 The Canadian stock market is small compared to the US and other countries.
-It’s also indexed towards financials, energy and basic materials sectors and limiting your options to find winners and to reduce your risk.
+It’s also indexed toward financials, energy and basic materials sectors and limiting your options to find winners and reduce your risk.

 The currency exchange is usually the first hurdle to overcome but do note that you don’t need US dollars to invest in the US.
 You can buy a Canadian ETF that covers the US stock market.
 You can buy the S&P 500 index or the Nasdaq 100 index very easily.